sst/sst/www/docs/advanced/environment-specific-resources.md

 ---
 title: Environment Specific Resources
-description: "Learn how to customize your resources based on the environment of a Serverless Stack (SST) app."
+description: "Learn how to customize your resources based on the environment of a SST (SST) app."
 ---

 For most of your resources, you want them to be identical across every environment (ie. dev, staging, prod).
 So your development environments are as close of a clone to the production environment as possible.
 But sometimes, you might want to customize resources based on the deployed environment.